Modal

 }

-if the modal is closed or false
+The closed method returns true if the modal is closed or false if not

 if (modal.closed())